- Category: EMC

 - influence EMC related legislation and standards for the benefit of amateur radio

-The EMC-WG Chairman Coordinates the work of the EMC WG
+The EMC Committee Chairman Coordinates the work of the Committee

-All Member Societies of IARU Region1 may nominate a member of the EMC WG.
+All Member Societies of IARU Region1 may nominate a member of the EMC Committee.

 Since EN 50561-1 is in place, European Standerdization requests permanant frequency exclusion of all amateur and aeronautical spectrum on shortwave.
 Broadcast is protacted partially by a dynamic frequency exclusion, if the broadcast station produces a field strength of 40 dB(µV/m) at the recivers location.
 If you want to listen to a weaker radio station, you will be disturbed.